nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Currently, the phone, email and address are mandatory inputs for `add_guest` and `add_vendor` commands.
 However, not all contacts require full details.

-A planner might only have a name without contact information for certain guests, especially in cases where a plus-one or placeholder name is added.
+A planner might only have a name without contact information for certain guests, especially in cases like plus-ones or placeholder names.
-Similarly, a planner might also not have complete contact information of a vendor.
+Similarly, a planner might not have complete contact information for a vendor.

 **Proposed Enhancement**